Adige-Calculations/GNU-Linux-handbook/src/networking.md

 ```ssh
 curl ifconfig.co
 ```
-Keep in mind that your public IP address can change over time, especially if you have a dynamic IP address assignment from your ISP.
+The public IP address can change over time, especially if you have a dynamic IP address assignment from your Internet Service Provider (ISP).
 If you have a dynamic IP address, it may change every time you connect to the Internet or after a certain period of time.
 If you have a static IP address, it will remain the same unless you change it manually or through your ISP.